 Organize your vaults

 Putting all of your logins in one place makes it easier for you to find everything you need, when you need it.
 But in addition to putting everything in one place, it’s also important to organize everything you’re keeping in your password manager.
 1Password makes it easy to arrange everything so it’s easily accessible.
-Using categories for different items, tags for similar groupings, and favorites for quick access makes finding whatever you need a breeze – it’s the digital equivalent of having a nearly organized cutlery drawer.
+Using categories for different items, tags for similar groupings, and favorites for quick access makes finding whatever you need a breeze – it’s the digital equivalent of having a neatly organized cutlery drawer.

 Archive old logins